Simple and basic Dietary Guidance for digestive problems such as IBS, Reflux, Nausea, Indigestion.

 The Thermal Nature of Food (aka: The Energetic Forecast of What’s on Your Plate)

-TCM doesn’t just look at nutrients—it looks at how food feels in your system.
+TCM doesn’t just look at nutrients—it looks at how food interacts with your system.
 Foods have thermal qualities:

-• Hot: Intense.
-Great in moderation, but too much and you’re fried—literally and energetically.
+- Hot: Intense.
+Fine in moderation, but too much and you’re fried—literally and energetically.

 Aim for a base of Neutral foods, with some Warming to keep things moving.
 Go easy on extremes.